eganapamo/SOC-Portfolio/splunk/01-basic-log-search-queries.md

    - attacker_ip (source of connection)
    - Splunk server (log storage)

-2. Importance of regex precision.
-   - Literal space vs \s+
-   - Why \s+ is more resilient in enterprise environments

-3. Splunk only sees what systems log.
+2. Splunk only sees what systems log.
    - No connection = no event
    - No log ingestion = no visibility

-4. Basic filtering and time range narrowing for investigation.
+3. Basic filtering and time range narrowing for investigation.

 ## Conclusion